Free Boat (Vessel) Bill of Sale Form | PDF | Word

 Step 3 – Figuring the Price

-Now that you have thoroughly cleaned up your boat and have all the necessary paperwork, it is time to figure out what the selling price will be.
-There are several considerations you are going to have to make when adjusting the value of the vessel.
+Now that you have thoroughly cleaned up your boat and have all the necessary paperwork, it is time to determine the selling price.
+There are several considerations you will have to make when adjusting the value of the vessel.
 First, you are going to have to give an honest evaluation of its condition.
 Is the watercraft in poor, fair, good, very good, or excellent condition?
-The better the condition, the better price you could potentially receive.
-Next, scan through the classified ad websites to get a feel for the market.
+The better the condition, the better the price you could potentially receive.
+Next, scan the classified ad websites to get a feel for the market.
 Viewing ads of similar boats can help you assess your watercraft’s value.
 There are also websites online that provide pricing tools, the most popular being:

 • NADAguides.com – Here you can enter specific information pertaining to your vessel and their system will generate an estimated price.